Series

 דברים יב:כ כִּי יַרְחִיב יְ־הוָה אֱלֹהֶיךָ אֶת גְּבוּלְךָ כַּאֲשֶׁר דִּבֶּר לָךְ וְאָמַרְתָּ אֹכְלָה בָשָׂר כִּי תְאַוֶּה נַפְשְׁךָ לֶאֱכֹל בָּשָׂר בְּכָל אַוַּת נַפְשְׁךָ תֹּאכַל בָּשָׂר. יב:כב אַךְ כַּאֲשֶׁר יֵאָכֵל אֶת הַצְּבִי וְאֶת הָאַיָּל כֵּן תֹּאכְלֶנּוּ הַטָּמֵא וְהַטָּהוֹר יַחְדָּו יֹאכְלֶנּוּ. יב:כג רַק חֲזַק לְבִלְתִּי אֲכֹל הַדָּם כִּי הַדָּם הוּא הַנָּפֶשׁ וְלֹא תֹאכַל הַנֶּפֶשׁ עִם הַבָּשָׂר.יב:כד לֹא תֹּאכְלֶנּוּ עַל הָאָרֶץ תִּשְׁפְּכֶנּוּ כַּמָּיִם.יב:כה לֹא תֹּאכְלֶנּוּ לְמַעַן יִיטַב לְךָ וּלְבָנֶיךָ אַחֲרֶיךָ כִּי תַעֲשֶׂה הַיָּשָׁר בְּעֵינֵי יְ־הוָה.

 Deut 12:20 Should YHWH your god expand your border just as he had said to you, and you say to yourself, “I would eat meat,” because your heart craves to eat meat, to all your heart’s desire may you eat meat.
-12:22 Indeed, as the deer and the ram are eaten, so may you eat it; together may the impure and the pure eat it.
+12:22 Indeed, as the gazelle and the deer are eaten, so may you eat it; together may the impure and the pure eat it.
 12:23However, hold fast against eating the blood, because the blood is the life-essence and you may not eat the life-essence with the meat.12:24 Do not eat it!
 On the ground shall you dump it, like water.
 12:25 Do not eat it!
 So that it will go well with you and with your children after you when you do what is right in the eyes of YHWH.

 The Second Amendment: Living Too Far